nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 ###Cores Section

-59 -	There is a divider line appearing on the far right (near the far edge of the window in the image below), that shouldn't be there..
+59 -	<strike>There is a divider line appearing on the far right (near the far edge of the window in the image below), that shouldn't be there..</strike>

 60 -	<strike>Not sure the list column headers here need to be clickable or sortable?
 (Core, System, Version column header bars) If you want to have this sortable, then they will need a sort arrow 	like we have in list view (image below is a quick mockup to explain what this is - see the Core column header?.. follow it to the right.. thats the sorting arrow)..</strike>